 Bret is the associate creative director and designer.
 He has a strong illustration background and rocks photoshop textures.
 When he's not restoring his 1930's International truck or 1913 Craftsman Bungalow, he's running his successful home restoration company, Bungalow Modern.
 A jack of all trades and master of many skills, Paper Parasol Press is lucky to have him on the creative team.

 Rey is a chihuahua mix and studio sweetheart.
 Cindy and her husband, Andrew, adopted her from the local SPCA whens she was five months old for Andrew's birthday.
 She makes sure Cindy takes breaks with plenty of walks around the neighborhood.
-When she's isn't shadowing Cindy around PPP headquarters, she enjoys protecting the house, playing with her buddies at the dog park, and long neighborhood walks.
+When she's isn't shadowing Cindy around PPP headquarters, she enjoys protecting the house, playing with her buddies at the dog park, and taking long neighborhood walks.
 She just mastered "roll over", but only in one direction.
-Other skills include: wait, stay, shake, other paw, touch, and spin.
+Other skills include: play dead, wait, stay, shake, other paw, touch, and spin.
+We are still working on "no bark".